Fatiherik/About_my_account/README.md

 # This GitHub account consists of personal projects together with the exercises, projects and notes within the framework of the courses I attended.
+My Data Science Career Path certificate from Codecademy can be seen above.
 The curriculums of the courses can be reached via links below.

 Pycoders - Python and Data Science Course